-In all instances of peer-on-peer abuse, a decision needs to be made around whether there is a safeguarding concern.
+In all instances of child-on-child abuse, a decision needs to be made around whether there is a safeguarding concern.
 If concerns are identified, these may need to be shared with Safeguarding Partners using the procedures outlined in this policy.

-Any response to peer-on-peer abuse should ensure the best interests of all children involved, including the child who may have carried out the abuse.
+Any response to child-on-child abuse should ensure the best interests of all children involved, including the child who may have carried out the abuse.